harunaltunhr/class-repo-template/how-to-use-this-template.md

+Do you want to start a repo like this? not so hard!
+Head over to [the template repository at HackYourFutureBelgium](https://github.com/HackYourFutureBelgium/class-repo-template/) and follow these instructions:

 1. set up a new repo for your class
     * either by cloning
         1. start an empty repository in your organization